 After receiving her Ph.D. in condensed matter physics from MIT, Professor Pollack came to Cornell to work with the Low Temperature Physics group.
 She was a Postdoctoral Associate (1989-1991) and a Research Associate (1991-1997) in the Microkelvin Laboratory.
 In 1997, with support from the NSF and the LASSP Biophysics Group, she changed the focus of her research program to Biophysics.
 In 1999 she became Senior Research Associate in LASSP.
 She joined the faculty in Applied and Engineering Physics in 2000.
-Her research focuses on developing and applying physics-based tools to gain insight into outstanding problems in molecular biology.
+Her research in the Pollack Lab focuses on developing and applying physics-based tools to gain insight into outstanding problems in molecular biology.
 She received the Swanson Excellence in Teaching Award in 2003, and the Chau Excellence in Teaching Award in 2012.

 Joel D. Brock